Brevyn Spann-Ford: Professional career

 Spann-Ford signed as an undrafted free agent with the Dallas Cowboys following the 2024 NFL draft.
 As a UDFA, Spann-Ford notably made the Cowboys' 53 man roster out of training camp.
+Spann-Ford caught his first ever touchdown in the NFL against the Philadelphia Eagles in a 24-21 comeback win on November 24, 2025.

+On September 10, 2026, Spann-Ford signed a three-year contract extension with the Cowboys through the 2029 season.